kdrovik/LogSentry/README.md

 A: Partially.
 Process and DNS may work; Kernel-Registry and full process details often require elevation.

 **Q: How do I reduce false positives?**
-A: Adjust the trusted process list (Vigilante), the DGA patterns/TLD list (Oído), and the parent-child/suspicious-parent list (Radar) in the code to match your environment.
+A: Adjust the trusted process list (Registry Monitor), the DGA patterns/TLD list (DNS Monitor), and the parent-child/suspicious-parent list (Process Monitor) in the code to match your environment.

 **Q: Where are logs stored?**
 A: By default in `%LocalAppData%\LogSentry`.
 Override with the first argument: `dotnet run -- "D:\Logs"`.